davebelais/me/docs/index.md

 Digital Analytics".
 -->

-### The Kroger Co. | Data Engineering Manager - Product Information Management | November 2013 - May 2018
+### The Kroger Co. | Lead Data Engineer - Product Information Management | November 2013 - May 2018

 -   I lead and mentored a team of 3-5 engineers and analysts in planning and implementing data products feeding enterprise e-commerce